Skip to content

 • An NVIDIA or AMD GPU with at least 8 GB VRAM (for 7B parameter models)

-• A LayerScale license key
+• A LayerScale license key (free, takes 10 seconds)

 Apple Silicon (Metal) support is coming soon.